OranWeb/TCEssentials/content/en/docs/misc-guides/crimes2.md

 Another weekly time gated crime that requires 'Cementary Key' item to access.

 It has Highest success rate during the weekend and lowest during weekdays between 9 and 17 TCT.
-What sets this crime apart from the rest is the low chance to rob the grave of the old loan shark Tomothy 'Tim' which earns you 100k+ screenshot below by [Pagey](https://www.torn.com/profiles.php?XID=2129946)
+What sets this crime apart from the rest is the low chance to rob the grave of the old loan shark Timothy 'Tim' which earns you 100k+ screenshot below by [Pagey](https://www.torn.com/profiles.php?XID=2129946)

 ![https://i.oran.pw/images/CfmK2.png](https://i.oran.pw/images/CfmK2.png)